 Growing exposure to environmental triggers

 Environmentally-caused illness has been a long-standing, if poorly recognized, part of the medical landscape.
 Even the Bible includes a passage discussing the need to tear down a house that has become contaminated by mold growth.
 (Leviticus 14).
 However, it is likely that the recent epidemic of difficult-to-diagnose chronic illness has been caused in part by the massive increase in use of toxic chemicals and other environmental irritants.

-For example: Changes in construction practices have included the use of building materials that contain more toxic chemicals and the construction of tighter, energy-efficient buildings.
+For example: Changes in construction practices have included the use of building materials that contain a number of toxic chemicals and we are constructing tighter, energy-efficient buildings.
 Many office buildings, hotels, and even hospitals are built without windows that can be opened.
-If, as commonly happens, the HVAC system in such a building become moldy, the occupants of the building have no relief from the contaminated air.
+If, as commonly happens, the HVAC system in such a building is not maintained properly, the occupants of the building may be constantly exposed to contaminated air.
 Meanwhile, many people spend more time indoors using computers, watching TV, etc. In a water-damaged building, the occupants are inhaling toxins and inflammagens during every hour spent indoors.

 Lack of awareness of environmental toxins and other triggers

 Mold and other toxins in indoor air in water-damaged buildings may cause a large of people in the US and elsewhere to become ill or have negative symptoms each year.
 One cause of the epidemic of EAIs is a lack of awareness among doctors, builders, lawmakers, landlords, school administrators, manufacturers, farmers and others of the serious health risks posed by exposure to EAIs.

 At present, there are no national standards for what amount of mold or water damage in a building is considered unsafe for human health.
 Schools, universities, hospitals, office buildings and apartment buildings all over the country are dangerously contaminated, yet most of those responsible are not aware of the grave health hazards in their buildings.
 Some building owners postpone replacing roofs or other maintenance and “clean up” mold by wiping down walls with bleach (this is not recommended) and repainting.
 Students, tenants and employees who report feeling sick in buildings are not taken seriously.